CorrelAid/coc/2019_meetup_berlin/coc.md

 If you are asked to stop harassing behaviour you should stop immediately, even if your behaviour was meant to be friendly or a joke, it was clearly not taken that way and for the comfort of all meetup attendees you should stop.

-Do not abuse substances in the context of this meetup.
-This includes alcohol.
-That does not mean that there won't be any alcohol (there will be!) but we expect you to drink responsibly.
+Do not abuse substances (including alcohol) in the context of this meetup.
+This does not mean that there won't be any alcohol (there will be beer!) but we expect you to drink responsibly.
 In particular, we expect you to be _always_ considerate and nice to the other attendants.
 Being under the influence of drugs and/or alcohol will not count as an excuse for harrassing behaviour.

 Finally: Take care of each other.
 Alert a member of the CorrelAid Core Team (see below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.